Indian South Africans Timeline: 1930-1939

 3 August, Sir Kunwar Maharaj Singh arrives in South Africa as the successor to Sir Kurma Reddi as Agent for the Government of India in South Africa.
 The Indian Government places the Agent at the disposal of the proposed Colonisation Enquiry Committee.

-The South African Indian Congress convenes a conference in Johannesburg.
+The South African Indian Congress (SAIC) convenes a conference in Johannesburg.
 The Conference adopts a resolution in which it agrees to co-operate with the Indian and South African Governments to find good opportunities for Indians in other countries in terms of the proposed Assisted Emigration Scheme.
 However, the Conference stresses that this decision is neither an admission that Indians are undesirables nor an acceptance of attempts to reduce the South African Indian population.

 14 August, The Transvaal Indian Congress (TIC) holds a mass meeting, attended by one thousand people, to respond to the Transvaal Asiatic Land Tenure Amendment Act.
 After an emotional appeal by Thambi Naidoo, the meeting resolves to appoint a committee to organize resistance to the Act.